-Their risks should be considered in the spread, interest rate and concentration risk shock scenarios according to its credit quality step.
+Their risks should be considered in the spread, interest rate and concentration risk shock scenarios according to its credit quality step and the respective confidence level.

-2) Other SPV notes, including those having significant features of equities (i.e. equity tranche notes).

-2.6.10.27 Their risks should be considered in the equity risk shock scenario.
+- 2) Other SPV notes, including those having significant features of equities (i.e. equity tranche notes). - 2.6.10.27 Their risks should be considered in the equity risk shock scenario for the respective confidence level.
 For this purpose the SPV notes should be considered as non-traded equities, unless they are traded actively in a financial market.